...

 This document is important.
 It will tell you exactly how many days you have to submit your response to the court.
 Once you get the Citation make sure you write down on your calendar when the deadline is to respond.
 You don’t want to miss this deadline!

 “You have been sued.
 You may employ a Texas divorce attorney.
-If you or your attorney do not file a written answer with the clerk who issued this citation by 10:00 a.m. on the Monday next following the expiration of twenty days after you were served this citation and petition, a default judgment may be taken against you.”
+If you or your attorney fail to file a written answer with the clerk who issued this citation by 10:00 a.m. on the Monday following twenty days after you were served this citation and petition, a default judgment may be entered against you.”

 The Original Petition for Divorce